guillermooo/sublime-undocs/source/extensibility/snippets.rst

     The variable name: 1, 2, 3...

 **regex**
-    Perl-style regular expression: See the `Boost library documentation`_.
+    Perl-style regular expression: See the `Boost library documentation for regular expressions`_.

 **format_string**
-    See the `Boost library documentation`_.
+    See the `Boost library documentation for format strings`_.

 **options**
     Optional.
 May be any of the following: